Fire permits

 In NSW, there are two firefighting agencies that deal with bush fires and emergencies in specific areas called Rural Fire Districts and Fire Districts.
 These groups work together closely to respond to emergencies and support all communities, even if they are in different areas.

 Depending on where your property is located within these areas, you can get a Fire Permit for free.
-If your property is in a Rural Fire District, you can get a permit from the RFS (Rural Fire Service).
-If it's in a Fire District, you can get a permit from Fire and Rescue NSW (FRNSW).
-To get a permit from RFS, contact your local Fire Control Centre.
-For FRNSW Fire Permits, you can visit the FRNSW website.
+If your property is in a Rural Fire District, you can apply for a permit online from the RFS by clicking here.
+If your property is in a Fire and Rescue District, you can apply via the Fire and Rescue website.

 Fire permits and the Bush Fire Danger Period